naveen7413/naveen7413/README.md

 ---

-## 👨‍💻 Developer Profile
+## 👨‍💻 About Me

-I’m a **Frontend-focused Full Stack Developer** with hands-on experience building modern web applications using **React.js and the MERN stack**.
+I’m a **Frontend-focused Full Stack Developer** with hands-on experience building modern, scalable web applications using **React.js and the MERN stack**.

 I specialize in:
 - Translating product requirements into clean, maintainable UI
-- Writing reusable, scalable frontend components
+- Building reusable and scalable frontend components
-- Building RESTful APIs and integrating secure authentication
+- Developing RESTful APIs with secure authentication
-- Delivering responsive, accessible, and performance-optimized applications
+- Creating responsive, accessible, and performance-optimized applications

 I value **code quality, consistency, and continuous learning**.